-Workplace inspections are one of the primary functions of the Joint Health and Safety Committee (JHSC).
-Under the Occupational Health and Safety Act, s.9(23), the JHSC must designate a worker member to inspect the workplace.
+Workplace inspections are one of the most important functions of the Joint Health and Safety Committee (JHSC).
+Under the Occupational Health and Safety Act (OHSA), s.9(23), the JHSC must designate a worker member to inspect the workplace.
 If possible, the worker should be a certified member of the JHSC (i.e., they’ve completed their JHSC Part 1 and Part 2 training, s.9(24)).
 The worker member must inspect the physical condition of the workplace at least once a month (s.9(26)).

 The purpose of the monthly inspection is to identify hazards and monitor current work practices to ensure the safety of all workers.
 Workplace inspections determine: